ajmeyghani/react-oldschool/readme.md

 - JSX transformation to JS
 - CSS concatenation
-- Dev server with auto refresh using `browser-refresh`
+- Dev server with live reloading using `browser-refresh`

 ## Usage